 I grew up beneath the outstretched arms of a century-old native pecan tree, its limbs reaching up and over our historic two-story home.
 In winter, bare branches were stark sentinels against the cold blue sky.
-Then spring brought flush after flush of leaves, softening the severe lines .rmo
+Then spring brought flush after flush of leaves, softening the severe lines.

 Now I have it again, almost to excess, an abundance of light and shadow, dark patterns and mellow autumn light moving across my children’s upturned faces as they stretch out their hands to catch the drifting colors.

-After three years in the eastern United States, we moved to California and lived on three acres in the central coast mountains of Santa Cruz county.
-It was a whole new world of trees, tenacious, always green despite drought, and never mindful of seasons.
+After three years in the eastern United States, we moved to California and lived on three acres in the central coastal mountains of Santa Cruz County.
+It was a whole new world of trees, tenacious, always green despite the drought, and never mindful of seasons.
 There, our land was speckled with coastal live oaks, a living playground made for exercising body and imagination.

-Redwoods still towered in little pockets here and there outside of the great forest parks.
-A beguiling foot path curved past an old farm shed and led us to a fairy ring of the ancient giants.
+Redwoods still towered in little pockets here and there outside the great forest parks.
+On our neighbor’s land, a beguiling footpath curved past an old farm shed and led us to a fairy ring of the ancient giants.
 Beneath their evergreen branches, upon the cool, soft carpet they laid for our feet within the masses of pale, voluminous ferns, we stepped back in time to the fragrance of fecund, unplowed earth.

 Now we’re back on the east coast and as we wound our way to our new home through familiar, brightly-hued landscapes, I looked forward to again experiencing the change of seasons with my old friends, while in the pages of my mind are pressed memories of all the trees I have loved.